-- Encouraging your child to put a high priority on education and working with your child on a daily basis to make the most of the educational opportunities the school provides. - Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all of your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the counselor or principal any questions you may have about the options and opportunities available to your child. - Monitoring your child's academic progress and contacting teachers as needed.
+• Encouraging your child to put a high priority on education and working with your child every day to make the most of the educational opportunities the school provides.

+- Ensuring that your child completes all homework assignments and special projects and comes to school each day prepared, rested, and ready to learn. - Becoming familiar with all of your child's school activities and with the academic programs, including special programs, offered in the district. - Discussing with the counselor or principal any questions you may have about the options and opportunities available to your child. - Monitoring your child's academic progress and contacting teachers as needed. - Reviewing the requirements and options for graduation with your child in middle school and again when your child is enrolled in high school.